-program, Nudie Jeans took on its largest recy-When exploring ways to recycle our products, we know the input of recycled cotton is organcling project to date in 2021 which has continic, alongside new organic cotton.
-To scale up our ued with more production in 2022.
-The project circular ideas to more than just one or a few projconsists of mechanically recycling second-quality ects, we need a steady inflow of our own denim Nudie jeans, which do not meet our quality stanto use as post-consumer raw material.
-This means dards - the wash might be too dark, the stitching that for us, every pair of Nudie jeans is a valuable might not be quite right, or the cut might be irregmaterial resource, and the more pre-loved Nudular.
-The project is carried out with Nudie Jeans' ie Jeans denim we collect in our Repair Shops, biggest denim manufacturing supplier, Denim the less virgin raw materials we need to use.
-This Authority, and fabric supplier SITEX/SWIFT.
-Both enables the optimization of post-consumer fibers suppliers are based in Tunisia with the entire reaccording to the waste hierarchy and prolonging cycling and remanufacturing process taking place the life of the cotton fibers is a central priority in within a 180-kilometer radius, which reduces our circular commitment.
-We do this by selling costs and transport emissions compared to more Reuse jeans, turning worn-out denim into repair spread-out operations.
-In 2022 this process repatches, using the material for the production of sulted in the production of 60,420 meters of new denim accessories and similar, or recycling the fidenim fabrics made with 20% recycled cotton bers in a cotton blend for new denim fabrics. from Nudie Jeans seconds.
-Around 31,000 second-quality Nudie jeans were used in the process.
+When exploring ways to recycle our products, we know the input of recycled cotton is organic, alongside new organic cotton.
+To scale up our circular ideas to more than just one or a few projects, we need a steady inflow of our own denim to use as post-consumer raw material.
+This means that for us, every pair of Nudie jeans is a valuable material resource, and the more pre-loved Nudie Jeans denim we collect in our Repair Shops, the less virgin raw materials we need to use.
+This enables the optimization of post-consumer fibers according to the waste hierarchy and prolonging the life of the cotton fibers is a central priority in our circular commitment.
+We do this by selling Reuse jeans, turning worn-out denim into repair patches, using the material for the production of denim accessories and similar, or recycling the fibers in a cotton blend for new denim fabrics.